 Under-1 yr Enrolments in Parental and Non-Parental ECE

-The graph below shows that across the ECE sector, non-parental ECE services cater for the highest percentage of babies, and this percentage is growing - while the percentage share of baby enrolments is dropping in parent ECE licensed services.
-This trend is very concerning.
+Non-parental ECE services cater for the highest percentage of babies, and this percentage is growing - while the percentage share of baby enrolments is dropping in parent ECE licensed services.

 The data shows that even though the majority of babies are concentrated in non-parental ECE licensed services, Playcentre remains the preferred ECE service for families with babies.
 In 2010 this speciality continues to be evident with 14.6% of the playcentre roll for all enrollments (0 - 6 years) being under-1s enrolments.
 In non-parental ECE services (kindergartens, childcare, and home-based) the figure was 5.56% of all enrollments (0 - 6 years).
 The question may be asked then as to why so many babies are concentrated in non-parental ECE and why parental ECE is not politically prioritised for children under 1 years to give more families access to parental ECE?